MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 ## Submit a request to the CA using the request file

 >[!Note]
 >HTTPS binding needs to be configured on the Certificate Services Web site of the CA, otherwise we may fail to connect to the website.
-For more information, see How to Configure an HTTPS Binding for a Windows Server CA.
+For more information, see [How to Configure an HTTPS Binding for a Windows Server CA](/system-center/scom/how-to-configure-https-binding-windows-server-ca?view=sc-om-2022).

-To submit a request to an enterprise CA
+To submit a request to an enterprise CA, do the following:

 1. On the computer hosting the Operations Manager feature for which you are requesting a certificate, open a web browser, and connect to the computer hosting Certificate Services.
 For example, *https://\<servername\>/certsrv*.